northbright/Notes/Windows/backup-and-restore/got-error-code-31-when-restore-windows-image-via-dism++.md

   * Create a MSR Partition(size=128M)
   * Create a Primary Partition(all left size)
 * Use Dism++ to Restore Previous Windows 10 Image
+* Got "Failed to Repair Bootmgr" Error(Code: 31)
+* Try to Repair Bootmgr
+  * Go to "Recovery" > "Bootmgr Repair"
-* Got "Code 31" Error
+  * Got the Same Error

 ## Root Cause
 The EFI Partition is RAW FS.